mariasolvasqz/Automation-testing-from-online-shop/README.md

-# This is hometask from QA Bootcamp, where I tried to test a few features from online shop https://www.newegg.com/
+# Testing a few features from online shop https://www.newegg.com/

 ## How to test
 - Install node.js